roma-glushko/roma-glushko.github.io/content/blog/design-lru-cache/index.md

 Nevertheless, linked lists don't meet our requirements completely.
 It would **take us O(n) in order to find and retrieve item by key**.
 This is a sad complexity for cache storages.

-To sum up, hashtables luck the advantages of linked lists and linked lists luck advantages of hashtables.
-We find to **find a way to combine hashtables and linked lists** such that we meet our LRU cache requirements.
+To sum up, hashmaps luck the advantages of linked lists and linked lists luck advantages of hashmaps.
+We find to **find a way to combine hashmaps and linked lists** such that we meet our LRU cache requirements.

 ## Design Solution